Globally rigid graphs are fully reconstructible: Necessary conditions for global rigidity

-If $G$ has an $M$-bridge $e$, then we may assume that $E_2=\{e\}$ and $G_1=G-e$.
-By Theorem \ref{theorem:hendrickson}, $G$ is $(d+1)$-connected, so in this case the minimum degree of $G_1$ is at least $d$.
-Thus, by Lemma \ref{lemma:mindegreeconic}, the edge directions of $(G_1,p)$ do not lie on a conic at infinity.
-If $G$ contains no $M$-bridges, then $G_1$ contains an $M$-circuit, so in particular it has a subgraph of minimum degree at least $d$.
+By Theorem \ref{theorem:hendrickson}, $G$ contains no $\Rd$-bridges, that is, every edge is contained in an $\Rd$-circuit.
+Since any $\Rd$-circuit that contains edges from $E_1$ must be contained in $G_1$, we have that $G_1$ contains an $\Rd$-circuit, so in particular it has a subgraph of minimum degree at least $d + 1$.
 Thus, by Lemma \ref{lemma:mindegreeconic}, applied to this subgraph, the edge directions of $(G_1,p)$ do not lie on a conic at infinity.

 Now we find our promised $(G,q)$.
 By Lemma \ref{lemma:productvariety}, $M_{d,G} = M_{d,G_1} \times M_{d,G_2}$.
 Let $m_{d,G}(p) = (x_1,x_2) \in M_{d,G}$.
 Now $x_2 \in M_{d,G_2}$ implies $4x_2 \in M_{d,G_2}$ and consequently $(x_1,4x_2) \in M_{d,G}$.
 Since $(G,p)$ was generic, $(x_1,x_2)$ is generic in $M_{d,G}$ by Lemma \ref{lemma:genericimage}, and this implies that $(x_1,4x_2)$ is generic in $M_{d,G}$ as well.
 Using Lemma \ref{lemma:genericimage}, it follows that there is a generic framework $(G,q)$ in $\CC^d$ with $m_{d,G}(q) = (x_1,4x_2)$.